WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 #### Spliced mapping

-Eukaryotic mRNAs are processed after transcription; introns are spliced out.
-Therefore some reads (those crossing exon boundaries) should be split when mapped to the reference genome sequence in which intron sequences are still present.
-TopHat and HISAT2 are one of few mappers which can split reads while mapping them, making it very suitable for mapping RNA-seq of a eukaryote.
-Splice-aware mapper first identify reads that map within a single exon and then identify splice junction on unmapped reads and map them across exon boundaries.
+In eukaryotes, mRNAs are processed after transcription — introns are removed through splicing.
+This means that some RNA-seq reads, especially those spanning exon-exon boundaries, won’t match the reference genome exactly, since the genome still contains introns.
+That’s where splice-aware aligners like TopHat, HISAT2, and STAR come in.
+These tools are designed to handle this by splitting reads during alignment.
+They typically first map reads that align entirely within exons, then use the remaining (unmapped) reads to detect splice junctions, allowing them to map reads that cross exon boundaries accurately.

 ![](figures/splicedMapping.png)\
 **Figure 2.** How spliced mapping works (From
 <https://galaxyproject.github.io/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.html#mapping>)

-*Thinking byond this notes*
+**Thinking beyond this notes**
 Previoulsy, we said that RNA-seq could be used for gene finding.
 Taking into consideration the image above, how do you think these data can be used to find genes/transcripts in a genome?